osoc21/RoadBase/misc/deployment/README.md

 To setup deployment on any server, a [docker-compose.yml](https://github.com/osoc21/RoadBase/blob/master/misc/deployment/docker-compose.yml) has been created in this folder.
 If the docker hub repository has changed, don't forget to edit the image links in this file as well.

 ## Server
 _Issue: Importing the accident database and migrating it to linked open data generates a huge load on the server which causes the docker compose to fail if not enough memory is available (tried using 1gb of RAM on a digital ocean droplet).
-The current fix was to only migrate a small part of this dataset._
+The current fix was to only migrate a small part of this dataset to prove technical viability._

 The way this deployment is setup, no source is needed on the server itself.
 The only file that is necessary is the docker-compose.yml file.